-- Delaying payments to workers for more than 1 month beyond the regular payment cycle. - Not making or paying government or regulatory deductions and contribution on time for 3 or more months.
+- Delaying payments to workers for more than 1 month beyond the regular payment cycle. - If workers' wages are deducted for payment of the government or regulatory deductions, such payment have not been made or auditee's payment is least 3 months overdue.